digitalcytometry/cytotrace2/cytotrace2_python/README.md

 </details>

+## CytoTRACE 2 web application

+An interactive RShiny web application can be accessed at [cytotrace2.stanford.edu](https://cytotrace2.stanford.edu), allowing users to run analyses on their own data, browse results for 33 ground-truth–annotated datasets, explore potency-associated genes and gene-set enrichment across the single-cell potency atlas, download the atlas, and access Python vignettes for model training and custom GSBN architectures.

 ## Authors
-CytoTRACE 2 was developed in the <a href="https://anlab.stanford.edu/" target="_blank">Newman Lab</a> by Minji Kang, Erin Brown, Jose Juan Almagro Armenteros, Gunsagar Gulati, Rachel Gleyzer, and Susanna Avagyan.
+CytoTRACE 2 was developed in the <a href="https://anlab.stanford.edu/" target="_blank">Newman Lab</a> by Minji Kang, Gunsagar Gulati, Erin Brown, Susanna Avagyan, Jose Juan Almagro Armenteros and Rachel Gleyzer.

 ## Contact
 If you have any questions, please contact the CytoTRACE 2 team at cytotrace2team@gmail.com.